printf-twinkle/TINT_covid19_care/README.md

 Backend:

 Python (Flask framework),

-Facebook Developers used to connect to fb group
+Facebook Developers used to connect to fb group,

 Google spreadsheets to take data from,

 MongoDB to store data in,

-Hosted on Heroku,
+Hosted on Heroku

 Frontend:

-Angular
+Angular,

-Html
+Html,

-Css
+Css,

 Javascript